We research and develop approaches to preserve and restore Arctic sea ice sustainably at scale.

 NOTHING ABOUT US WITHOUT US

-This research is shaped with, not for, the communities most affected.
+This research is shaped with the communities most affected.

-This research is shaped with, not for, the communities most affected.
+This research is shaped with the communities most affected.

 Inuit expertise guides site selection, operations, safety, and interpretation.
 Free, prior, and informed Consent is continuous and renewed annually.